2008 National League Two

 2008 National League Two was a semi-professional rugby league football competition played in the United Kingdom, the third tier of the sport in the country.
-The winner of this league was promoted to renamed Championship (formerly National League 1).
+The top two teams of this league and the winner of the play-offs were promoted to renamed Championship (formerly National League 1).
 There is no relegation from this league as it is the lowest tier of professional rugby league in the UK.